NVIDIA/spark-rapids-container/k8s/README.md

 3. submit Spark applications

-   This Spark application will read data from s3 then show in the console.
+   This Spark application will read data from a public s3 bucket then show them in the console.
+   There is a short sleep period(300 seconds) in the application to simulate a long running Spark application.
+   User can get access to the Spark UI during this period.
    User needs to set IMAGE_NAME, K8SMASTER and their aws access key and secret key accordingly in the command.

    ```bash